NEWS RELEASE

 (Tentative name) Kyoto-Joyo Premium Outlets® Infrastructure Development Works Architectural Design and Construction Supervision

-Together with the client, he worked hard to coordinate the land readjustment project, including dealing with landowners, and obtained development approval while overcoming numerous issues in the land use plan, such as the relocation of high-voltage transmission lines within the planned site.
-As Construction Supervision supervisor, he persevered in dealing with various difficulties during construction, such as dealing with neighboring issues and coordinating with surrounding road construction.
+Together with the client, he worked hard to coordinate the land readjustment project, including dealing with landowners, and obtained development permits while overcoming numerous challenges in the land use plan, such as the relocation of high-voltage transmission lines within the planned site.
+As Construction Supervision, he also tenaciously dealt with various difficulties during construction, such as dealing with neighboring residents and coordinating with surrounding road construction.

-Throughout the long-term planning, all team members came together and engaged in project management that prioritized improving customer satisfaction, guiding the completion of infrastructure construction work, which involved large-scale land development and the construction of public facilities.
+Throughout the long-term planning process, all members worked together to implement project management that prioritized improving customer satisfaction, and led the infrastructure development work, which involved large-scale land development and the construction of public facilities, to completion.

 (Drawing: Mitsubishi Jisho Design)

-[Project Management Award] (Tentative name) Toyama Hotel Planning CM Project
+[Project Management Award] (Tentative name) Toyama Hotel Planning Commercial

 This was a hotel construction project in front of Toyama Station.
-As this was the client's first time entrusting the management of a foreign-affiliated hotel, we selected the hotel brand with the cooperation of Mitsubishi Estate.
-We also carried out a series of management tasks, from volume checks to concept design, budget formulation, selection of design and construction companies and various consultants, CM work at each stage, and adjustment of costs and schedules.
+This was the client's first time entrusting the management of a foreign-owned hotel, and we selected the hotel brand with the cooperation of Mitsubishi Estate.
+We also carried out a series of management tasks, from volume checks to concept design, budget formulation, selection of design/construction contractors and various consultants, as well as CM work at each stage and adjustment of costs and schedules.

 [Project Management Award] MORITA HOLDINGS CORPORATION New Base Development Project